 The funds from all employers who contribute to the Levy are placed into a digital account and are used towards the costs of training and assessment.
 For more information on the Apprenticeship Levy along with its requirements, please click here.

 Here at MDA Training, we offer a one-stop shop in service industry training for your apprenticeship programme to help you maximise your Levy at all stages of the journey.
-For more information on our services, please visit our service section here.

 Service industry training for apprentices

 As mentioned previously, utilising training methods that are precisely matched to the context of the business will go a long way in ensuring business continuity and return on investment.
 In the service industry, maintaining a workforce that is capable of carrying out a specific offering as well as possessing the commercial awareness to work to specific standards will likely bring success.

 When it comes to apprentices, structuring their training and development to match the standards expected across the business will aid their progression from the beginning of their journey through to End Point Assessment.